This article covers:

 Make everyone on the team sign off on a document that outlines the product’s significant goals and how each team member plans to accomplish them.

-This approach will help guarantee that everyone is on the same page concerning what they’re attempting to achieve, and it will foster more buy-in since individuals can see their ideas matter.
+This approach will help guarantee that everyone is on the same page concerning what they’re attempting to achieve.

 Make sure you establish measurable objectives along the road to keep track of your development.